 Observant readers may notice that, in the preceding quote, I interpolated “especially one” in the first quoted sentence before “in which the falsity of such a theory is taken for granted”.
 I made the interpolation because Todd overstates the tension between open futurism and ordinary contexts.
 Open futurism is much less controversial in ordinary contexts than mereological nihilism is.
 The latter is highly counterintuitive.
 Indeed, almost everyone in almost any ordinary context would assume it to be false.
 Open futurism, however, isn’t particularly counterintuitive, but it is controversial and so can’t be safely taken for granted.
 In short, it is not that the falsity of open futurism is taken for granted in ordinary contexts, but rather that it’s truth is not taken for granted.
 And so to bring it up in most ordinary contexts would do nothing but generate needless confusion and controversy.
 Why open that can of worms if it’s not germane to the conversation?
 In this respect a better comparison than mereological nihilism is the adage that in polite company one shouldn’t bring up controversial matters of politics or religion.
 If someone does brings up such matters in a casual context, then most of the time you should just smile, nod, and move on.

 Consider Hughes’ dialog again.
-When A says “She’ll marry him” what should B as an open futurist take to be saying?
+When A says “She’ll marry him” what should B as an open futurist take A to be saying?
 In particular, why should B take A to mean anything incompatible with open futurism?
 Ordinary language, after all, is pervaded by vagueness and “loose use” because it aims to convey important information quickly and easily without unnecessary exactitude or nuance.
 So most plausibly all A means is “It’s very likely that, in the future, she marries him” rather than “It is now a definitively settled fact that, in the future, she marries him.”
 (Consider the maxim of Quality: Is A even in a position to know that the future marriage is a definitively settled fact?)
 So why should B get worked up over A‘s comment when it’s most likely not affirming anything an open futurist like B should disagree with?
 Understood in this way, B‘s response “That’s not true” is more naturally understood as challenging A‘s idea that the future marriage is likely than the claim that the future marriage is now a definitively settled fact.
 Viewed in this light, C‘s question to A is more out of place than B‘s initial response, for that B said she “could” marry him doesn’t at all conflict with the idea that it’s not likely to happen.
 In sum, I think both Hughes and Todd are reading too much into these kinds of dialogs by taking the surface grammar too much at face value.
 There’s simply no clear problem here for the open futurist in the first place.

 III.
 Asserting that something “will” happen